How can we help?

 What is iPrescribe Authenticator?

 iPrescribe Authenticator is a mobile app that generates one-time security codes for two-factor authentication.
-However, to use this app, your NPI must be verified in the iPrescribe system across regions 1-5.
+To use this app, your NPI must be verified in the iPrescribe system across regions 1-5.

 What is a Code Generator?